Biola and the surrounding community have many support systems in place to help you through this difficult period.

 Yes.
 About 2/3 of victims know their attacker.
 And the fact that you were voluntarily together, or even invited him/her home with you, does not change anything.
 Sexual assault is a serious crime, no matter what the circumstances.

-No. The College policy states that the sexual misconduct, sexual assault, and sexual harassment covers both on-campus and off-campus conduct.
+No. The university policy covers sexual misconduct, sexual assault and sexual harassment both on-campus and off-campus.

 Many victims say that reporting is the last thing they want to do right after being attacked.
 That's perfectly understandable — reporting can seem invasive, time consuming and difficult.